 So what do I do with this many cucumbers?
 Too few to make a giant batch of pickles and too many to eat all at once.

 Get ready, cucumber recipes coming at you…

 I am not a veteran pickle maker.
 I’ve made a few jars back in my old hippie homesteading days but, quite honestly, they tasted like salty cooked cucumbers.
 No crunch.
 And if you apply science to this, Of Course.
 I’ve cooked the cucumbers in boiling water, how could they be crisp?
 So… I did some research.

 Those delicious Klaussen pickles?
 They are Lithuanian Half-Sours.
 But I had no clue how many jars the above photo of cucumbers would make.
 So I washed and sterilized several jars of different sizes, and started cutting.
 Before I give you the recipe, here are some tips:

-- Cut off the tip of the blossom end of the cucumber.
-Every recipe I read says that if you don’t, the pickles will be more apt to get soggy.
+- Cut off the tip of the blossom end of the cucumber, or scrape it off with your fingernail or a peeler.
+Every recipe I’ve read says that if you don’t get rid of the blossom enzymes, the pickles will be more apt to get soggy.

 - Wash the cucumbers gently, but don’t scrub or scour them.